hamler-lang/docs/guides/10_MessagePassingConcurrency.md

 ## About Actor Model

-Professor Carl Hewitt published the famous pager [*Actor model of computation*](https://arxiv.org/vc/arxiv/papers/1008/1008.1459v8.pdf) in 1974.
+Professor Carl Hewitt published the famous paper [*Actor model of computation*](https://arxiv.org/vc/arxiv/papers/1008/1008.1459v8.pdf) in 1974.
 In the thesis, he elaborates that:

 An Actor is a computational entity that, in response to a message it receives, can concurrently: